 To avoid the error, the system that the archive is created from should not contain hard links between directories that are likely to be created as separate file systems.

 Running swinstall

-Tape Is Not Readable

-The swinstall command cannot read the tape.
-For example you may see messages similar to the following:
+Tape Is NotThe swinstall command cannot read the tape.
+For example youReadablemay see messages similar to the following:

-Source connection failed for "ignitesvr:/dev/rmt/0m".
+Source connection failed for "ignitesvr:/dev/rmt/Om".

 Possible causes and fixes are: